â„šī¸ Fast-loading version for search engines - Click here for the interactive version

 Submitting the Clarification request

-Requests received after 3pm on a business day will be regarded as being received on the following business day.
+Requests received after 3pm on a Business Day will be regarded as being received on the following Business Day.
 For example, if a request is received at 3:30pm on a Friday, the request will be regarded as being received on the following Monday, assuming the Monday is not a federal public holiday.

 Withdrawal of a Clarification request

-Applicants are allowed to withdraw their Clarification request, but the Clarification request fee would be forfeited unless the request is withdrawn within two business days from the date the request was submitted.
-[5]
+Applicants are allowed to withdraw their Clarification request, but the Clarification request fee would be forfeited unless the request is withdrawn within two Business Days from the date the request was submitted.[8]

 Validation of eligibility